Bots-United/singlep-mm/README.md

 Singlep plugin
 ======

-This plugin incorporates code provided by Pierre-Marie Baty (http://racc.bots-united.com/) for using Metamod with single-player Half-Life, which came from discussions with Botman (http://hpb-bot.bots-united.com/) on running bots in single-player Half-Life.
+This plugin incorporates code provided by [Pierre-Marie Baty](http://www.pmbaty.com/) for using Metamod with single-player Half-Life, which came from discussions with [botman](http://hpb-bot.bots-united.com/) on running bots in single-player Half-Life.

 Use of singlep